-Rowan Blanchard Chopped Her Hair into a Chic, Effortless Bob
+Rowan Blanchard Just Got a Cute New Bob

 MORE: Nina Dobrev Just Got the Most Sophisticated New Bob and Bangs

-Whether she’s got bangs, a lob or a bob, Blanchard is looking great, so if Heaps wants to chop off another 12 inches, be our guest because we’re sure the actress will rock that chop too.
+Whether she’s got bangs, a lob or a bob, Blanchard is looking great, so if Heaps wants to chop off another 12 inches, be our guest, because we’re sure the actress will rock that look, too.